Live in NJ, Work in NY Taxes

-New Jersey is just a stone’s throw away from NYC, and with its cheaper housing, more suburban feel, and easy commute into the big apple, it’s no wonder why so many people choose to make New Jersey their home base.
-For those living in the Northern parts of New Jersey, the daily commute to Manhattan can be as short as thirty minutes.
-That’s even less travel time than living in some parts of the city itself!
+Just a stone’s throw away from NYC, New Jersey offers cheaper housing, a more suburban atmosphere, and an easy commute into the big apple.
+With some Northern parts of New Jersey offering a commute to Manhattan in as little as thirty minutes, living across state lines becomes an appealing option for many.
 Because of the convenience and cheaper living costs, the appeal of living across state lines is high for numerous people.
 If this appeals to you, you’ll want to check out some of the best commuter towns in NJ

 hash-markWhere Do I File Taxes if I Live in NJ and Work in NY?